tmr08c/tmr08c.github.io/content/blog/2020/04/concurrent-ruby-async-thread-count/index.md

 After that, we create our `IVar`.
 In our [previous post](/2020/05/concurrent-ruby-hello-async/) we took a surface-level look at `IVar`s and decided to not dig into them yet.
-We will do the same thing here, but note that the `ivar` is created, some stuff happens (which we will cover next), and then the it is returned.
+We will do the same thing here, but note that the `IVar` is created, some stuff happens (which we will cover next), and then the it is returned.
 This lines up with what we saw in our initial experimentation - we [found](/2020/05/concurrent-ruby-hello-async/#return-types) that when using our